MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.ManagedCache/v1.6.1/Get-AzureManagedCacheAccessKey.md

 PS C:\>Get-AzureManagedCacheAccessKey -Name "ContosoCache"
 ```

-This command gets the access key for the azure_2 Cache named ContosoCache.
+This command gets the access key for the Azure Cache named ContosoCache.

 ## PARAMETERS

 ### -Name
-Specifies the name of the azure_2 Cache.
+Specifies the name of the Azure Cache.
 This parameter value is case-sensitive.
 Wildcard characters are not permitted.